agriffis-archive/httreplay/README.md

 ## Slightly more advanced usage

-There are two problems that most people who use replay mocking encounter pretty quickly:
+There are two problems that most people who use HTTP recording and replay encounter pretty quickly:

 1. HTTP requests can contain sensitive information not suitable for storing in recordings
 2. HTTP requests can contain inconsequential information or can vary in ways that are inconsequential for the purposes of replay